Sufiyankhan2203/sufiyans-awesome-block/README.md

 # Sufiyan's Awesome Plugin

 A simple plugin that retrieves data from a remote API endpoint, and makes that data accessible/retrievable from an API endpoint on the WordPress site your plugin is installed on.
 The data will be displayed via a custom block and on an admin WordPress page as described.
 A simple WP CLI command is also available
-This Plugin Follows WordPress-VIP-Go Coding Standards
+This Plugin Follows `WordPress-VIP-Go` Coding Standards.

 ## Getting Started
 ### Installing